Early forecast for Victorious Festival in Portsmouth has been issued by Met Office

+VICTORIOUS Festival is just a day away - and music fans will be keenly checking the weather forecast for the weekend.

-The music extravaganza is set to take over Southsea seafront from Friday through to Sunday, with the likes of New Order, Rudimental and Two Door Cinema Club all performing.
+The music extravaganza is set to take over Southsea seafront from Friday through to Sunday, with the likes of New Order, Rudimental, Lewis Capaldi and Two Door Cinema Club all performing.

 If you are getting ready to head down to Portsmouth for Victorious Festival this weekend and are wondering what kind of weather to expect, here is the Met Office’s early forecast.